henrietta-k/adapt-learning-wiki/Core-modules.md

 * **Popup** - Used for when you need to popup some additional information.
 Similar to the feedback plugin Tutor.
 * **Alert** - Used to get the users attention.
 Has a confirm button that needs clicking before progressing further in the course.
 The confirm button triggers a callback event.
 * **Prompt** - Used for when the learner needs to make a choice.
 The prompts can have unlimited button options but we suggest three is the maximum.
 Each prompt button triggers a callback event.
-* **Push** - Used to push an unobtrusive message to the learner.
-Similar to Mac OS growl.
-Only two push notifications are displayed at once whilst the others are push into a queue.
+* **Push** - Used to push an unobtrusive notification to the learner in a style similar to that of macOS/Windows 10 notifications.
+Only two push notifications are displayed at once; others are added into a queue and processed accordingly as the displayed ones are cleared.

 How to activate a popup:
 ```js